wvengen/rmididings/README.md

 You'll need [Rust](https://www.rust-lang.org/) 1.52.0+ with [Cargo](https://doc.rust-lang.org/cargo/).
 The easiest option to get a recent enough Rust is using [Rustup](https://rustup.rs/).

+You also need the ALSA headers.
+On Debian you would need to run `apt-get install libasound2-dev`, on Fedora `dnf install alsa-lib-devel`.

 Rmididings is a crate, which means that you write your own program that uses it.
 Let's start with a simple example.
 Create a project directory, and a subdirectory `src`, where you put the following file as `main.rs`: